General Motors

 E10

-GM charger displays E10 and refuses to start charging; often after a firmware update or power outage.
+The GM charger displays E10 and refuses to start charging; this often occurs after a firmware update or power outage.

 Internal Communication / Firmware Integrity Error